 - 1.4.
-If OVIC does not informally resolve a review or the review is not dismissed, the review will go to a Commissioner for a formal decision. - 1.5.
+If OVIC does not informally resolve a review under section 49N or the review is not dismissed, the review will go to a Commissioner for a formal decision. - 1.5.
 A Commissioner's decision might disagree with the agency or Minister's decision in full or in part (which might result in further information being released), or it might agree with the decision in full (which usually means more information is not released).

-&lt;sup>162 Freedom of Information Act 1982 (Vic), section 49J.
+&lt;sup>165 Freedom of Information Act 1982 (Vic), section 49J.

-&lt;sup>159 Section 6I sets out the functions of the Information Commissioner and the Public Access Deputy Commissioner; both are responsible for handling FOI reviews.
+&lt;sup>162 Section 6I sets out the functions of the Information Commissioner and the Public Access Deputy Commissioner; both are responsible for handling FOI reviews.
 In this section, the FOI Guidelines collectively refer to the Information Commissioner, the Public Access Deputy Commissioner, and OVIC staff as 'OVIC' unless otherwise stated.

-&lt;sup>161 Freedom of Information Act 1982 (Vic), section 49J(3).
 1.6.
 The Commissioner must provide both the applicant and the agency or Minister with reasons for the decision.
 A written notice of decision sets out the reasons for the Commissioner's decision and any directions for the agency or Minister to follow when giving effect to it.